SaulDoesCode/Crafter.js/README.md

 # Crafter.js

 a Toolkit for the Modern Web

-Crafter.js is still very W.I.P , so tread carefully
+note Crafter.js is still a work in progress! feel free to explore, fork, contribute or offer constructive criticism, it would be much appreciated :+1:.

 ## Crafter.js makes use of

 - Promises
 - Fetch API
 - Proxy (optional)